horita-yuya/SwiftImageProcessor/README.md

 # SwiftImageProcessor
 This is a sample project for image processing by Metal.
 Can try on macOS.

-You can see the mechanism is [here](https://medium.com/@yuyaHorita/swift-metal-image-processing-75f1c2342306)
+You can see the mechanism [here](https://medium.com/@yuyaHorita/swift-metal-image-processing-75f1c2342306)

 # Edge Detection
 Input image.